 - Diving underwater towards each other

-Of course, please be careful and mindful that you’re wearing a garment that’s potentially restrictive and heavier than usual, so if you’re going in or near water, be incredibly cautious.
+Of course, whatever you decide to do – please be careful and mindful that you’re wearing a garment that’s potentially restrictive and heavier than usual, so if you’re going in or near water, be incredibly cautious.